Application for Residencies between September to December 2020.

 1) Please read our residency guidelines below to consider if you are a good fit for this opportunity.

-Award notifications will be made by March 15, 2020 or sooner if possible.
+Award notifications will be made by September 15, 2019 or sooner if possible.
 PLAYA does not accept Residency Applications by direct email, regular mail, or fax.
-When applications are open, a link directing you to a form on Submittable will be available.
 Applications that do not follow the instructions or that are incomplete will not be reviewed.
 Please note we are requesting blind submissions of work samples.
 Please read below for details and visit our website for more information.